gabriel-uzquiano/gabriel-uzquiano.github.io/problems 3.md

 ### propositional logic: axiomatic derivations

+Please plan to write solutions to either problems

+- 1, 2, and 3, or
+- 2, 3, and 4.

 1. Show that the deductive system we have introduced is *sound*: a formula $$\varphi$$ is provable from a set of formulas $$\Gamma$$ only if $$\varphi$$ is a logical consequence of $$\Gamma$$.
 That is, &nbsp;